Blue-crowned Conure Parrot: Profile and Information

 Although we have said that the blue-crowned conure is the quietest bird in the conure family, please make no mistake, thinking it will give you all the peace needed to live at peace with your neighbors.

-The blue-crowned conures and conures, in general, are not as good at talking as the African grey parrot and some other parrot species.
+The blue-crowned conures and conures generally are not as good at talking as the African grey parrot and some other parrot species.

-Still, when it comes to learning and using human words among the conure species of parrots, the blue-crowned conure is arguably the best talker.
+Still, the blue-crowned conure is arguably the best talker when it comes to learning and using human words among the conure species of parrots.

-They are capable of mastering a few human words and phrases, which they can also learn to use correctly but in rare cases.
+They can master a few human words and phrases, which they can also learn to use correctly, but in rare cases.

-At birth, all blue-crowned conure parrots have a head that appears reddish in color.
-But by the time these birds grow to become adults, their red heads change to bright blue in color.
+At birth, all blue-crowned conure parrots have a head that appears reddish.
+But when these birds become adults, their red heads change to bright blue.

-In addition to their beautiful green body and blur head, these birds have reddish tips on their tail feathers, horn-colored beaks, pink legs and feet, and a white ring around each eye.
+In addition to their beautiful green body and blurred head, these birds have reddish tips on their tail feathers, horn-colored beaks, pink legs and feet, and a white ring around each eye.

 You cannot differentiate the male from the female by just looking at the color and pattern of their bodies.

-The blue-crowned conure is one of the few parrots that reproduce easily in captivity, so you can have as many as your parrots breed if you are a lover of many birds.
+The blue-crowned conure is one of the few parrots that reproduce easily in captivity, so you can have as many as your parrots breed if you love many birds.

 This is because when they are in the wild, these birds spend time in a flock with their friends.
 So, you must play the role of a friend to your pet.

-You would need to allow your conure to spend as much time with you outside the cage as this is required to keep it feeling happy.
+You need to allow your conure to spend as much time with you outside the cage as possible to keep it happy.

-When in the wild, the blue-crowned conure has a bath daily, so when you domesticate them, you have to bathe them as often as possible.
+When in the wild, the blue-crowned conure has a bath daily, so you must bathe them as often as possible when you domesticate them.

-Besides, spending time giving your parrot a bath of spray mist of lukewarm water is a great way to bond with them.
+Besides, spending time bathing your parrot in a spray mist of lukewarm water is a great way to bond with them.

 These birds are like children that work well with the reward system of training.
 When a blue-crowned conure does something naughty, and the owner ignores it, the bird learns not to repeat it.

-But when a conure does a good thing, rewarded with attention and treats, it continues in that good behavior.
+But when a conure does a good thing and is rewarded with attention and treats, it continues in that good behavior.

-Nevertheless, no amount of training can change or stop your blue-crowned conure from being noisy in the morning and evenings.
+Nevertheless, no amount of training can change or stop your blue-crowned conure from being noisy in the morning and evening.

 If you attempt to punish a blue-crowned conure for making noise, it will only get noisier and louder.

-This parrot species are relatively good at talking, and you can train them to say a few words and some short phrases.
+This parrot species is relatively good at talking, and you can train them to say a few words and some short phrases.

-When the blue-crowned conure is in the wild, it feeds mainly on a wide range of fruits and vegetables, grains, nuts, and berries.
+When the blue-crowned conure is in the wild, it feeds mainly on various fruits and vegetables, grains, nuts, and berries.

-This parrot species is blessed with so much energy to burn, which is why a minimum of three hours out of the cage to play is essential daily.
+This parrot species has so much energy to burn, so a minimum of three hours out of the cage to play is essential daily.

 When your bird is out of the cage playing, it is enough time for the social interaction it needs to stay healthy.

-Conures love to chew on things to exercise their jaw muscles, so providing them with chewable toys will prevent them from chewing on your woodworks or furniture.
+Conures love to chew on things to exercise their jaw muscles, so providing them with chewable toys will prevent them from chewing on your woodwork or furniture.

-Just like other types of parrots, the blue-crowned conure can start feather picking when it is denied the required amount of attention and mental stimulation.
+Like other parrots, the blue-crowned conure can start feather picking when it is denied the required amount of attention and mental stimulation.

 You can easily prevent such a thing by interacting with your conure more and providing it with plenty of toys and a radio that will be on most of the time.